ahtakoru/uavcontrol/README.md

 Based on the paper:

-A. T. Koru and Y. Wan, On Quadrotor UAV Control and Mixing: Stability of the Unique Equilibrium Point under Geometric Constraint, submitted to IEEE Transactions on Systems, Man, and Cybernetics: Systems.
+A. T. Koru and Y. Wan, On Quadrotor UAV Stability: Cascaded Control and Static Mixing under an Actuator Configuration Constraint, submitted to IEEE Transactions on Systems, Man, and Cybernetics: Systems.